Past Era: 1866-1956

 The re-established Rising Sun Base Ball Club was organized for the Summer of 2012.
 The club plays games with 1864 rules against various clubs in the Mid-Atlantic region, also attending large events like the National 19th Century Base Ball Festival in Gettysburg PA, and the Doc Adams Old Time Base Ball Festival in Old Bethpage, NY.
 Current membership consists of ballists residing in Maryland, Pennsylvania, and Delaware.

 Home games are typically played at the Calvert Regional Park, located near the historic Brick Meeting House.
-Thanks to the gracious hosts at the Dove Valley Winery in Rising Sun, the club added two major events for the 2017 season and beyond: Weekend at the Winery and the Mason-Dixon Cup.
+Thanks to the gracious hosts at the Dove Valley Winery in Rising Sun, the club added two major events for the 2017 season and beyond: Weekend at the Winery and the 19th Century Base Ball Fall Fest.